angels4485/sep10-freedom-project/blog/entry03.md

 ## Takeaways

-When brainstorming these ideas i learned that I could think about new possibilities in areas I'm passionate about, and that
+When brainstorming these ideas I learned that I could use my creativity to imagine possible future inventions that could revolutionate the world